4000, Eligibility and Fees

 This section provides policy requirements for eligibility determinations, client fees, and continuity of client services.

-4100, Eligibility and Assessment of Co-pay/Fees
+4100, Eligibility and Assessment of Co-pay and Fees

 • Grantees must request approval from the PHC program for any revisions to their eligibility screening tool and include a copy of the revised tool.